Brief History

 To better prepare and optimise the chances of success during IVF, patients should follow these guidelines:

-Food Intake: Patients are advised to adopt a healthy diet that includes wholefoods.
+Food Intake: Patients are advised to adopt a healthy diet that includes whole foods.
 A diet packed with nutrients helps boost your immunity, which can help you fight infections while undergoing IVF treatment.
 Foods like refined carbs, fried foods, soda, alcohol, and fast foods are very heavy to digest and can hamper your sleep cycles as well.
 Stay hydrated by drinking plenty of water.

 Be Active & Exercise: Experts advise patients to engage in regular, light to moderate exercise like walking, yoga, and stretching before IVF.
-Avoid excessive or strenuous exercise, especially during the in vitro fertilization cycle, until approved by the doctor.
+Avoid excessive or strenuous exercise, especially during the in vitro fertilisation cycle, until approved by the doctor.

 Lifestyle Improvements: You will be advised to stop smoking and drinking alcohol both, before and during the in vitro cycle as it can harm egg quality and reduce chances of getting pregnant.
 Couples undergoing the treatment will be briefed to take steps to improve their lifestyle and sleep hygiene, which can also mitigate many current lifestyle diseases.
 Research has found that corrective measures to improve one’s health and lifestyle have reversed conditions like obesity, high BP, and certain types of diabetes, which may be playing an underlying role in your infertility issues.